mikebranstein/nativescript-workshop-instructions/src/chapters/chapter8.md

 We've spent a lot of time working through the declarative UI elements of a NativeScript app so far.
 But now it's time to turn back to the styling of the UI.
 I'll be frank.
 This app looks pretty bad right now.
 But, with a few tweaks, we can make it better.
 I can't promise it'll be the next Mona Lisa, but it will be better.

 Styling NativeScript apps is similar to how you may style an HTML application: CSS.
 That's right, you can use CSS to style your NativeScript app pages.

 If you recall from earlier chapters, a NativeScript page has three parts: an XML file, a JavaScript file, and a CSS file.
 The XML file contains declarative XML code used to structure your app; the JavaScript file contains your business logic code that can interact with your UI; and the CSS file augments the XML file, providing style.

 > NOTE: There is no right or wrong way to style this app we're working with (well, maybe there are some wrong ways...).
 I'm not a great UI designer, I'm much more of a backend architect and automation developer, so don't take any of my UI styling guidelines here as gospel.
 If you think something looks better by styling it differently, by all means, do it.
-If you're esepcially proud of something, share it with the community.
+If you're specially proud of something, share it with the community.

 ### Styling basics

 Let's get started with some styling basics.
 Because we're using the Android platform in our workshop, there's something fairly obvious that we need to fix right away.
 At the top of every page, there's a large area with the app's name *tekmo* displayed.
 This area is called the *Action Bar*.
 We need to remove the action bar and we need to do it fast!

-> NOTE: If you're running the workshop in iOS, this excercise doesn't apply to you, so feel free to skip it.
+> NOTE: If you're running the workshop in iOS, this exercise doesn't apply to you, so feel free to skip it.

 <h4 class="exercise-start">
     <b>Exercise</b>: Removing the Android action bar